 Payment of tuition must be made prior to the first day of each semester, even if you are receiving tuition benefits from your employer for which you will be reimbursed at a later date.
 Special payment arrangements must be made with the approval of the Bursar.
 Transcripts, grades and other official certifications will not be released for students whose accounts are not paid.
+Financial holds on registration are placed if an account has a balance.
 Financial aid in the form of Guaranteed Student Loans is available to graduate students.